Krew-io/krew-wiki/docs/pages/gameplay.md

 ### Big Mamas
 Big mamas are larger and cost more than destroyers.
 They are fast, with moderate to larger health (1800-7500).
 The largest ships are the [Fortune Trader](/pages/ships/big-mamas/fortunetrader.md) and the [Black Oyster](/pages/ships/big-mamas/blackoyster.md).
 It is recommended that you have a moderate to large size of krew (10-25) when buying ships of these kinds.
 They have been known to fall to the [Baby Fancy](/pages/ships/baby-fancies/babyfancy1.md) and [Baby Fancy 2](/pages/ships/baby-fancies/babyfancy2.md) due to their ship being so insanely large and easy to hit.
+When you're chased by snipers, pretending to flee to the island and docking to the island, press the C key quickly to leave the island, the other sniper will be hard to avoid

 ## A Word of Warning
 Be careful; if your ship sinks, you will lose your gold and you have to respawn.
 It's more desirable to retire when at a peaceful island, so your krew can continue your legacy under a new kaptain.